TinyTapeout/tinytapeout-mpw7/INFO.md

 A good way to see how this works is to read the FSM in the [scan controller](verilog/rtl/scan_controller/scan_controller.v).
 You can also run one of the simple tests and check the waveforms.
 See how in the [scan chain verification](verification.md) doc.

-Assuming you want to update project at position 2 (0 indexed) with lowest 3 inputs high and fetch the output.

 * Signal names are from the perspective of the scan chain driver.
 * The desired project shall be called DUT (design under test)

+Assuming you want to update DUT at position 2 (0 indexed) with lowest 3 inputs high and fetch the output.

 * Set scan_select low so that the data is clocked into the scan flops (rather than from the design)
 * For the next 8 clocks, set scan_data_out to 0, 0, 0, 0, 0, 0, 1, 1